 I paid 3000 Baht (approximately 90 USD) for a private car for the day, but you can also opt to take a Songthaew (share taxi) – the cost difference is not much so I would opt for the private air conditioned car.
 There is plenty of parking so it is also possible to self-drive if you have access to a rental car.
 You can charter a private car and driver for the day in Chiang Mai by clicking here (there is a 500 Baht surcharge for Doi Inthanon), or leave a comment below for the contact details for my regular driver in Chiang Mai.
 More details on the location of Doi Inthanon National Park available here.

 Alternatively, you could also join a group tour, just visit one of the many tour agencies around town or book your space on a Doi Inthanon group tour here.
 The only issue is that most group tour itineraries skip quite a few of these landmarks (or visit the same places at the same time, crowds galore), and make sure you read the reviews and itineraries clearly!

-Wondering where you should stay in Chiang Mai to make the most of your time there?
+Wondering where to stay in Chiang Mai to make the most of your time there?
 If you only have a few days, then the best place to stay in Chiang Mai is within “Old Town”.
 I can highly recommend See You Soon Chiang Mai, a boutique hotel located above a fantastic cafe and right next to Wat Chedi Luang temple, or Nawa Sheeva, a few steps away from Tha Pae Gate with a private pool.
-Click here to check current room rates at See You Soon Chiang Mai, or click here to find some other accommodation options in Chiang Mai’s Old Town!
+Click here to check current room rates at See You Soon Chiang Mai or click here to check availability at Nawa Sheeva.

 Important tips to know before visiting Doi Inthanon National Park